zhaoterryy/mkdocs-git-revision-date-plugin/README.md

 # mkdocs-git-revision-date-plugin

-MkDocs plugin for setting revision date from git per markdown file.
+MkDocs plugin that displays the last revision date of the current page of the documentation based on Git.
+The revision date will be displayed in ISO format *(YYYY-mm-dd)*.
+If you need other date formats check out [timvink's fork][mkdocs-git-revision-date-localized-plugin]

 ## Setup
 Install the plugin using pip: